-M.R.
-Government Arts College, Mannargudi has been a higher education hub of the regional students a first and foremost choice among a majority of the learners who are economically marginalized but, truly willing to continue their education after higher secondary qualification and hence the core functioning of the Internal Quality Assurance Cell (IQAC) is focused on this as to cater to the needs of these students who majorly represent socio- economically backward families.
+As a regional hub of higher education, M.R.
+Government Arts College, Mannargudi has been the first and foremost choice among a majority of the learners who are economically marginalized but, truly willing to continue their education after higher secondary qualification.
+Accordingly, the Internal Quality Assurance Cell (IQAC) focuses on this as to cater to the needs of these students who majorly represent socio- economically backward families.
 In this context, the plans of the IQAC are need- based but pragmatic.
-The following are the plans of the IQAC for the approaching 2016- 17 academic year: To suggest for increased enrolment of students in programs which are comparatively in high demand so as to enable enrolling of increased number of aspirants.
-To encourage the research departments as to obtain funded research projects sanctioned for grant.
-To emphasize research paper publications in UGC care listed/ peer reviewed / indexed journals by staff as well as to assist PG project students to draft and submit project proposals for grant from funding agencies.
+The following are the plans of the IQAC for the approaching 2018- 19 academic year: To encourage the research departments as to obtain funded research projects sanctioned for grant.
+To emphasize quality research research paper publications in UGC care listed/ peer reviewed / indexed journals by staff as well as to assist PG project students to draft and submit project proposals for grant from funding agencies.
+To organize field and industrial visits for students and research scholars.
+To conduct department Students Association meetings To expedite suitable extension activities of students through NSS, NCC, RRC etc. To organize state/ national level seminars/ conferences and workshops appropriately by the departments.
+To convene mentormentee meetings once in every month as well as to work for improved relationship between teachers and students.
+To encourage students' counselling committee of staff members as to redress possible academic needs of students.
+To enhance sports and games activities among the students.
+To bring- out activities which provide small entrepreneurship for students followed by their graduation.
+Placement of increased percentage of students after graduation.
+Up gradation of automation and internet facilities of the college office.
 To get new programs sanctioned to the college by the Government of Tamil Nadu.
-Digitalisation of various official work at college office and at all the departments to a good level possible.
-To organize field and industrial visits for students and research scholars as well as to conduct department Students Association meetings To expedite suitable extension activities of students through NSS, NCC, RRC etc. To mark national days and world/ international days as an event by the institution appropriately as well as to celebrate regional festivals like Pongal by the departments.
-To publish the 'MARGC Research Journal' regularly as was resolved by the college council previously.
-To insist for additional physical infrastructure / building facilities to the college.
-To organize state/ national level seminars/ conferences and workshops appropriately by the departments.
+To insist on playground cleanliness and its continuous maintenance To celebrate regional cum traditional festivals as a venture to cement the regional culture and customs.